2025 All-Ireland Senior Football Championship

 The 2025 All-Ireland Senior Football Championship (SFC) was the 139th edition of the Gaelic Athletic Association's premier inter-county Gaelic football tournament.
 Thirty-one of the thirty-two Irish counties took part.
 Kilkenny did not compete, but took part in the All-Ireland Junior Championship, while London and New York completed the lineup by entering the Connacht SFC.

 Armagh the defending champion, would have been assured of a place in the All-Ireland round robin phase by a top 7 finish in the 2025 National Football League; in the event, Armagh qualified as an Ulster SFC finalist.
 Down, as winner of the 2024 Tailteann Cup, moved up to the All-Ireland championship round robin, regardless of provincial championship or National Football League position.

 The final was played on 27 July 2025 at Croke Park in Dublin, between Ulster champions Donegal and Munster champions Kerry.
 Kerry won a 39th title, with a 1–26 to 0–19 win against Donegal in that game.

-The new scoring system in Gaelic football — when the ball is kicked over the crossbar from outside the 20 m line and outside a 40 m arc, 2 points are scored.
+The new scoring system in Gaelic football – when the ball is kicked over the crossbar from outside the 20 m line and outside a 40 m arc, 2 points are scored.

 The draws for the competition took place on 12 October 2024.

+This was the first All-Ireland Football Championship to feature the new Football Review Committee (FRC) rule changes adopted in 2024, including the two-point shot for scoring outside the 40-metre arc.